First all-female spacewalking team makes history

 “We’ve got qualified women running the control, running space centers, commanding the station, commanding spaceships and doing spacewalks,” Sullivan told The Associated Press earlier this week.
 “And golly, gee whiz, every now and then there’s more than one woman in the same place.”

+“What you do is incredible.
+You’re very brave people,” Trump told them as they wrapped up their spacewalk.

+Replied Meir: “We don’t want to take too much credit because there have been many others — female spacewalkers — before us.
+This is just the first time that there have been two women outside at the same time … For us, this is really just us doing our job.”

-NASA leaders, Girl Scouts and others cheered Koch and Meir on.
+NASA leaders, Girl Scouts and others also cheered Koch and Meir on.
 Parents also sent in messages of thanks and encouragement via social media.
 NASA included some in its TV coverage.
 “Go girls go,” two young sisters wrote on a sign in crayon.
+A group of middle schoolers held a long sign reading “The sky is not the limit!!”

 At the same time, many expressed hope this will become routine in the future.